omeka/classic-enduser/Plugins/Contribution_3.md

 ----------------------------------------------------------

 - A link to the contribution form is automatically added to the main site navigation.
     - Go to the site’s Appearance tab at the top of the Dashboard and click on Navigation.
-You may rename the public link to the Contribution form.
-The default label is “Contribute an Item.”
+You may rename the public link to the Contribution form, the default label is “Contribute an Item.”
 -   Drag and drop the links if you wish to re-order the navigational elements of your site.

 Vetting and Managing Contributions
 -----------------------------------------------------------

-All new contributions will be not be made public, and by default will be marked as “Needs Review.”
+All new contributions will be private, and by default will be marked as “Needs Review.”

 1. To review, go to the **Contributed Items** tab in the left navigation (once you start collecting, this tab changes name from Contribution to Contributed Items).
 1. Go to the **Contributions** tab and browse contributions.